kschoultz/automation-discovery/Project-MAAS-Controller-VM-Build.md

             Hard Disk(SCSI): 40 GB
             CD/DVD (IDE): points to the install ISO file Network Adapter: Custom(VMnet0) <--- this is a bridged network.
+            Network Adapter2: Custom(VMnet1) <--- this is a Host Only network.
                 Make sure you click on the <em>Advanced</em> button and generate a MAC address for the NIC.
             USB Controller: Present
             Display: Auto Detect